 Museum of the Origins of Man

-Fig. F54) Ritual jar in bronze for wine with decoration of phantastic animals.
+Fig. F54) Ritual vessel in bronze for wine with decoration of fantastic animals.

-From a typological point of view, this jar should be placed in three-dimensional art, but we do an exception because the "manner" of representation and decoration is the t'ao t'ieh, where the horns of the ox become the body of the dragon, while the foot of the dragon becomes a bird, etc.
+From a typological point of view this vessel should be inserted in three-dimensional art, but we make an exception because the "manner" of representing the decoration is the t'ao t'ieh, in which the horns of the ox become the body of the dragon, while the legs of the dragon become a bird, etc. Basically the drawing prevails.

-The deformation of the animal figure is typical of the style (beauty) of the Chinese art.
+Deformation of the animal figure is typical of the style (beauty) of Chinese art.

 Dating: about 3100 years ago.
 Early Bronze Age.
 Shang Dynasty.
 China.

 Copyright©1999-2020 by Museum of the Origins of Man, all rights reserved.